waldenblue/naosei1456/README.md

 The Views are built with [Jetpack Compose UI](https://developer.android.com/jetpack/compose).

 The Presentation Pattern would be a Model View ViewModel (MVVM) but since Compose UI is a new paradigm I’m not sure this is the most accurate definition.
-I prefer to call it **Unidirectional data flow (UDF)** design pattern to be more precise (in ViewModel section I
+I prefer to call it **Unidirectional data flow (UDF)** design pattern to be more precise (in ViewModel section I explain this in more detail).

+This layer is made of the following classes:

+### ViewModel.

+Extending from [ViewModel](